JeremyBYU/realsense-tracking/README.md

 The purpose of this repository is to provide an isolated widget that can interact with Intel RealSense Cameras.
 The code of this repository is meant to be distributed as a docker image that is cross-compiled to both x86-64 and arm64 architectures (Regular computers as well as raspberry pi).
 Here is a quick list of thing this repository is meant to do:

-- Have a stable pre-setup ubuntu environment in a docker image with all installed depenedencies.
+- Have a stable pre-setup ubuntu environment in a docker image with all installed dependencies.
 - Communicate with Intel RealSense Devices using librealsense SDK 2.0.
-- Provide a marshalling and communication framework using [ECAL](https://github.com/continental/ecal) which povides effecient shared memory to publish RealSense "messages".
+- Provide a marshalling and communication framework using [ECAL](https://github.com/continental/ecal) which provides efficient shared memory to publish RealSense "messages".
 - Provide simple configurations file that can configure publishing of realsense cameras and saving data.
   - See `rspub_default.toml` for publishing and `rssave_default.toml` for saving messages.
 - Provide Python code for postprocessing the data to demonstrate mesh creation or point cloud alignment.